Skip to content

 Full Steam Ahead

-The advent of steam power was one of the hallmarks of the Industrial Revolution, and Kent Brushes was one of the first factories to harness it to power its machines.
-By 1882, Kent Brushes had 600 employees, with more than a quarter of them dedicated to making toothbrushes.
+The dawn of steam power was one of the hallmarks of the Industrial Revolution, and Kent Brushes was one of the first factories to harness it to power machines.
+By 1882, Kent Brushes had acquired more buildings and land across London and employed 600 staff members, with more than a quarter of them dedicated to making toothbrushes.

 • 1908